ai-cfia/dev-rel-docs/handling-exception-training.md

 ValueError: operation not allowed
 ```

-In this example, Python indicate that the first error (`ZeroDivisionError`) is the
+In this example, Python indicates that the first error (`ZeroDivisionError`) is the
 reason for the second error (`ValueError`).
 It is very useful when writing code that
 can raise multiple types of exceptions.
 For example: